 Please see our helpful guide to making an online application on the right hand side of this page.

-If we know about your child, and he/she is eligible to start school in September 2014, we will have sent you a letter and a flyer explaining how to make your application.
-On your letter is a UID (Unique Identification Number) which you use to pre-populate your child's details on the on-line form.
+If we know about your child, and he/she is eligible to start school in September 2015, we will have sent you a letter and a flyer explaining how to make your application.
+On your letter is a UID (Unique Identification Number) which you use to pre-populate your child's details on the online form.
 If you have not received a letter:

 If you live outside of Somerset and wish to apply for a Somerset school you will need to apply through your home local authority.
 If you live in Somerset and wish to apply for a place in a school in another local authority area, you will need to apply through Somerset as it is your home authority.
 For further information and contact details for neighbouring local authorities please see the information in the Primary Admissions Guide.